geoscixyz/em/content/maxwell1_fundamentals/physical_principles/maxwells_equations_in_homogeneous_media/wave_propagation_in_free_space.rst

 .. math:: \boldsymbol{\nabla}^2 \mathbf{h} - \mu \epsilon \frac{\partial^2 \mathbf{h}}{\partial t^2}  = 0
         :name: hmh14

 The following derivation will be the same for both the magnetic and electric fields.
 Let's use the magnetic field for this analysis.
-In 1D, 1quation :eq:`hmh14` is now written as:
+In 1D, Equation :eq:`hmh14` is now written as:

 .. math:: \frac{\partial^2 \mathbf{h}}{\partial z^2} = \mu \epsilon \frac{\partial^2 \mathbf{h}}{\partial t^2},
         :name: hmh15